Skip to content

 • Best for: engineers building AI products who need a memory store.

 • Not for: giving a team's existing tools shared context.
-That is a different category, the misfit we cover in Mem0 alternative for teams.
+That is a different category, the misfit we cover in Mem0 alternative for teams and, for the graph-based options, the Zep and Letta alternative for teams.

 For personal recall: built-in memory